DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_book.md

 You can also book an alpha or beta peer review as a check in against the [Service Standard](https://apply-the-service-standard.education.gov.uk/service-standard) in the middle of the phase you're in.

 Try to give at least 5 weeks notice.
-This will allow the service assessment team time to arrange a relevant panel.
+This will allow the service assessment plus team time to arrange a relevant panel.

 ## How to book
 Use the [Service assessment service](/book) to book a peer review or service assessment.